Channel Simulation: Finite Blocklengths and Broadcast Channels: Overview of the main results

 \subsubsection{Broadcast Channel Simulation}

-We extend our results to network topologies and derive a channel simulation theorem for $K$-receiver broadcast channels.
-We provide a detailed discussion for the case when $K=2$.
+We extend our results to network topologies and derive a channel simulation theorem for broadcast channels\footnote{Please refer to the beginning of Section~\ref{sec:broadcast_channels} for a detailed description of the setup of the task of simulating a broadcast channel.}.
+We provide a detailed discussion for the case where $K=2$.
 Namely, for the task of simulating $W_{\rv{YZ}|\rv{X}}$ under common randomness assistance, we characterize the asymptotic simulation rate region $\set{R}^\star_\epsilon(W_{\rv{YZ}|\rv{X}})$, \ie, the closure of the set of all attainable \emph{rate} pairs $(r_1, r_2)$ of $\epsilon$-simulation codes for $W_{\rv{YZ}|\rv{X}}^{\tensor n}$ for $n$ large enough, as (see Theorem~\ref{thm:broadcast:asymptotic})